interactions-py/interactions.py/docs/components.rst

 Well lucky for you, you don't have to.
 You can either respond silently, with a thinking animation, or send a whole new message.
 Take a look here: :class:`ComponentContext <discord_slash.context.ComponentContext>`

-How do i know which button was pressed?
+How do I know which button was pressed?
 _______________________________________

 Each button gets a ``custom_id`` (which is always a string), this is a unique identifier of which button is being pressed.
 You can specify what the ID is when you define your button, if you don't; a random one will be generated.
 When handling the event, simply check the custom_id, and handle accordingly.